How to handle difficult questions in a presentation or interview

 When you don’t know the answer

 Not knowing isn’t the problem.
+Over-explaining is.

 Credible spokespeople are clear about what they know, what they don’t, and what they’ll follow up on.

 Inside Brand Champion Bootcamp, we practise this in realistic, high-pressure simulations so responses feel steady, not reactive.
+You can explore the full programme here: Brand Champion Bootcamp

-Handling difficult questions isn’t about being quick-witted.
+But for now, just keep in mind, that handling difficult questions isn’t about being quick-witted.
 It’s about being well-prepared.